Phil Ochs: 1976 memorial concert

 On May 28, 1976, at New York City's Felt Forum, a memorial concert was held for Ochs.
-Spearheaded by Michael and Sonny Ochs, the over six hour concert consisted of performances of Ochs's best known material by many of his peers and influences, including Dave Van Ronk, Pete Seeger, Jim Glover, Jean Ray, Melanie, Bob Gibson, Allen Ginsberg, and Peter Yarrow, with spoken Ed Sanders written tributes delivered by Jerry Rubin and Ramsey Clark.
+Spearheaded by Michael and Sonny Ochs, the over six-hour concert consisted of performances of Ochs's best known material by many of his peers and influences, including Dave Van Ronk, Pete Seeger, Jim Glover, Jean Ray, Melanie, Bob Gibson, Allen Ginsberg, and Peter Yarrow, with spoken Ed Sanders-written tributes delivered by Jerry Rubin and Ramsey Clark.

 Legacy

-Almost fifty years after his death, Ochs's songs remain relevant.
+Fifty years after his death, Ochs's songs remain relevant.
 His work continues to influence singers and fans worldwide, most of whom never saw him perform live.
 There are mailing lists and online discussion groups dedicated to Ochs and his music; websites that have music samples, photographs, and other links; and articles and books continue to be written and published about him.

 His sister, Sonny Ochs (Tanzman), runs a series of "Phil Ochs Song Nights" with a rotating group of performers who keep Ochs's music and legacy alive by singing his songs in cities across the U.S. His brother Michael Ochs was a photographic archivist of 20th-century music and entertainment personalities; he died in July 2025.
 Gary Stewart at Rhino Records worked with his daughter Meegan Lee Ochs and Michael to produce a box set of Ochs's music titled Farewells & Fantasies, the title of which was taken from Ochs's sign-off on the "postcard" on the back of Tape from California: "Farewells & Fantasies, Folks, P. Ochs".
 Meegan has a son named Caiden Finn Potter, Ochs's only grandchild.
 Alice Skinner Ochs was a photographer; she died in November 2010.

 In February 2009, the North American Folk Music and Dance Alliance gave the 2009 Elaine Weissman Lifetime Achievement Award to Ochs.

 In September 2014, Meegan Lee Ochs announced that she was donating her father's archives to the Woody Guthrie Center in Tulsa, Oklahoma.
 Included are many of his notebooks, journals, videotapes of his performances, the gold lamé suit, photographs, and other documents and memorabilia that Phil's brother Michael had preserved since his death.